Shmarya Yehuda Leib Medalia: Biography

 Shmarya Yehuda-Leib Yankelevich Medalia was born to a family of Lubavitcher Hasidim.
 He was an alumnus of the original Slabodka yeshiva.

 Between 1899 and 1903, he served as the rabbi of Tula, Russia; and between 1905 and 1917, in Vitebsk.
 In 1910 he participated in the All-Russian Rabbinic Congress.
 In 1912, he took part in the Agudat Israel congress in Katowice, Poland.
 Between 1927 and 1931, he again served in Tula.
-In 1933, he received the appointment to serve as the rabbi of the Choral Synagogue in Moscow.
+In 1933, he received the appointment to serve as the rabbi of the Moscow Choral Synagogue.
+Rabbi Shmarya's son Hillel Medalie was Chief Rabbi of Antwerp.

 In 1938, he was accused in court of communicating with Lubavitcher rebbe Yosef Yitzchok Schneersohn, and with German agents; also with corrupting the youth.
-Upon conviction, he was shot and buried in the common tomb in the Kommunarka proving ground.
+Upon conviction, he was shot and buried in the common tomb in the Kommunarka shooting ground.
+He was posthumously exonerated after twenty years.

-Rabbi Shmaryahu's son Rabbi Hillel Medaliah was Chief Rabbi of Antwerp.

-He was posthumously exonerated in twenty years.
 Rabbi Pinchas Goldschmidt, who held the post of the rabbi of Moscow in 1991, presented the Choral Synagogue with a parokhet or ark curtain, in memory of Rabbi Medalia.